 - Some suspect Ultimate Spider-Man is Jewish, mostly because he has Yiddish as a Second Language and dated Kitty Pryde, Marvel's Jewish poster girl.
 He's modeled after Stan Lee, who is Jewish, but it's probably just the Big Applesauce effect.

-- From Watchmen, Dan Dreiberg (Nite Owl), Jonathan Osterman (Dr. Manhattan), and Rorschach, son of Sylvia Glick, and Sally Jupiter (the original Silk Spectre), who changed her last name to hide Polish ancestry.
-Given Alan Moore's interest in the history of the comic-book medium and the history of superheroes, it is not hard to imagine that he might have made many of his superheroes Ambiguously Jewish as a deliberate allusion to the religious background of so many of the creators of the superhero-comic form.
+- From Watchmen, Dan Dreiberg (Nite Owl), Jonathan Osterman (Dr. Manhattan), and Rorschach, son of Sylvia Glick, and Sally Jupiter (the original Silk Spectre), who changed her last name to hide Polish ancestry (although with a name like Juspeczyk a Catholic background might be more plausible).
+Given Alan Moore's interest in the history of the comic-book medium and the history of superheroes, it is not hard to imagine that he might have made many of his superheroes Ambiguously Jewish as a deliberate allusion to the ethnic background of so many of the creators of the superhero-comic form.

 - Shilo Norman was shown consulting a rabbi in the 2006 Grant Morrison-written Mister Miracle miniseries.
 This background makes him perhaps the only comic superhero who is both black and Jewish.
 It might also be noted that Norman has escaped death after dying, much like another Jewish celebrity.